-When deciding on a band, the answer should be viewed holistically.
-Beginning at the lowest band, examiners should look at the candidate's answer and check whether it matches the descriptors for that band.
-If the descriptors at the lowest band are satisfied, examiners should move up to the next band and repeat this process for each band until the descriptors match the answer.
+When deciding on a band, the response should be viewed holistically.
+Beginning at the lowest band, you should look at the candidate's response and check whether it matches the descriptors for that band.
+If the descriptors at the lowest band are evidenced, you should move up to the next band and repeat this process for each band until the descriptors match the response.

-If an answer covers different aspects of different bands within the mark scheme, a 'best fit' approach should be adopted to decide on the band and then the candidate's response should be used to decide on the mark within the band.
-For instance if a response is mainly in band 2 but with a limited amount of band 3 content, the answer would be placed in band 2, but the mark awarded would be close to the top of band 2 as a result of the band 3 content.
-Examiners should not seek to mark candidates down as a result of small omissions in minor areas of an answer.
+If a response covers different aspects of different bands within the mark scheme, a 'best fit' approach should be adopted to decide on the band.
+For instance, if a response is mainly in band 2 but with a limited amount of band 3 content, the mark awarded would be close to the top of band 2 as a result of the band 3 content.
+Small omissions in some parts of their response may not negatively affect the mark awarded.